 Homemade Schezwan sauce (Szechuan) is ‘extremely spicy’ but ‘extremely tasty’ sauce that you should be making at home right away.
-Schezwan sauce is one of those sauces you should definitely have in your pantry.
+This chili sauce recipe is one of those sauces you should definitely try.

 Older photo ->

 Word of Caution : Schezwan sauce will make you sweat and bluster.
 Use quantity depending on your palate and spice tolerance levels.

 Nothing can beat the taste of noodles cooked in spicy schezwan sauce.
 It’s a sauce that can be made easily at home.
 If you like Schezwan noodles or fried rice, then you should make this easy sauce at home.

 Why Schezwan Sauce Is So Damn Tasty?

 Is it Szechuan sauce or Schezwan sauce the correct spelling?!
 I guess both are correct.
 Different countries have their own way of pronouncing and calling a dish.
 Call it however you want, this schezwan-style sauce should definitely be one of the sauces you should try right away!